 At Honeybuns we recognise that photographs and video recordings play a part in the life of the nursery.
 We ensure that any photographs or recordings (including CCTV) taken of children in our nursery are only done with prior written permission from each child's parent and only share photos with parents in a secure manner.
-We obtain this when each child is registered and we update it on a regular basis to ensure that this permission still stands.
+We will obtain this permission when each child is registered and update it on a regular basis to ensure that this permission is still valid.

 We ask for individual permissions for photographs and video recordings for a range of purposes including: use in the child's learning journey; for display purposes; for promotion materials including our nursery website, brochure and the local press; and for security in relation to CCTV and the different social media platforms we use.
 We ensure that parents understand that where their child is also on another child's photograph, but not as the primary person, that may be used in another child's learning journey.
+Photographs and videos will not be taken in areas where intimate care routines are carried out.